luzritacco/Cybersecurity-Home-Lab/README.md

 <h3 align="center"> Here some issues I went into during the installation and setting up process:

 ##
-+☑ Metasplitable2 installation: I had some issues installing Metasploitable2 in the VirtualBox such as:
+**☑ Metasplitable2 installation** I had some issues installing Metasploitable2 in the VirtualBox such as:
-•	The virtual machine gets stuck at the startup screen.
++ The virtual machine gets stuck at the startup screen.
-•	The installation process fails due to an error.
++ The installation process fails due to an error.
-•	The virtual machine does not boot after installation.
++ The virtual machine does not boot after installation.